collapsed-stacks/startups/questions/3799/what-is-a-good-process-for-brainstorming-for-product-ideas-with-a-group-of-start.md

 - tagged: `product`, `idea`, `incubators`, `prototyping`
 - score: 2

-<p>I'm a senior programmer and I'd like to build a startup-oriented software product with a mind to start a business with it.</p>
+I'm a senior programmer and I'd like to build a startup-oriented software product with a mind to start a business with it.

-<p>The problem is, I don't have a good product idea.</p>
+The problem is, I don't have a good product idea.

-<p>I was thinking about organizing a meeting and inviting like-minded people.
-People from various technology and business backgrounds for a meet and greet and to brainstorm on product ideas. </p>
+I was thinking about organizing a meeting and inviting like-minded people.
+People from various technology and business backgrounds for a meet and greet and to brainstorm on product ideas.

-<p>Sort of like speed-dating for product ideas.
-I'm thinking people could get in groups of three or four and pitch ideas to each other and the ideas could get brainstormed on.</p>
+Sort of like speed-dating for product ideas.
+I'm thinking people could get in groups of three or four and pitch ideas to each other and the ideas could get brainstormed on.

-<p>Then the groups would be randomized and new discussions could occur with the same or different germs of product ideas.</p>
+Then the groups would be randomized and new discussions could occur with the same or different germs of product ideas.

-<p>At the end of the evening, people would rank their interest in the different ideas, and like-minded people could group and then go work on the idea as they like.</p>
+At the end of the evening, people would rank their interest in the different ideas, and like-minded people could group and then go work on the idea as they like.

-<p>Does such a thing happen already, and is there already an established process for running such an event?</p>
+Does such a thing happen already, and is there already an established process for running such an event?

-<p>How would you handle issues such as ownership of the ideas and so on?</p>
+How would you handle issues such as ownership of the ideas and so on?

-<p>Any suggestions are appreciated!</p>
+Any suggestions are appreciated!

 ## Answer 3801